wix/Detox/docs/api/copilot.md

 Detox Copilot exposes a simple API that integrates seamlessly with your Detox tests.
 It requires minimal setup and allows you to perform complex testing operations by simply describing them in natural language.

+For a more detailed guide on integrating Detox Copilot in your tests, refer to the [Detox Copilot Guide].

 ## Methods

 - [`copilot.init()`](#copilotinitprompthandler)